KiriYuuki/Capstone-Project-Data-Visualization/README.md

 Story to Tell: The story focuses on highlighting trends and disparities in health complaints, understanding which provinces or demographics are most affected, and tracking changes over time.

-# Who is the user of your dashboard?
+# Who is the user of my dashboard?

 The primary users of this dashboard are policymakers, public health officials, and healthcare providers.
 These users need to make data-driven decisions to allocate resources, design interventions, and monitor the effectiveness of health programs.